Hawiye: History

 The economy of the Hawiye includes the predominant nomadic pastoralism, and to some extent, cultivation within agricultural settlements in the riverine area, as well as mercantile commerce along the urban coast.
 At various points throughout history, trade of modern and ancient commodities by the Hawiye through maritime routes included cattle skin, slaves, ivory and ambergris.

+Richard Burton, a famous 19th century British explorer said to have been the first European to reach the Holy Islamic sites of Mecca and Medina in secrecy, on visiting the country of the Somalis in 1854 noted among other authors at the time, the northern and southern expansion of the Hiraab prior to the Imamate's deeper conflicts with the advent of Colonialism, said the following;

+To the south the Nogal valley touches the Hawiyah, the Marehan and some small neighbouring countries.
+The Hawiyah are doubtless of ancient origin; they call all Somal except themselves Hashiyah (Aji) and thus claim to be equivalent to the rest of the nation.
+The antiquity of the Hawiyah is proved by its present widely scattered state; it is a powerful tribe in the Mijjarthayn country and yet it is found in the hills of Harar.
+It should be noted that the movement towards the South West is faster for the more northerly Hawiyah tribes and therefore further away from the rivers.

-Soon afterwards, the entire region was snapped up by the fascists Italians and it led to the birth of a Modern Somalia.
-However, the Hiraab hereditary leadership has remained intact up to this day and enjoys a dominant influence in national Somali affairs."
+Soon afterwards, the entire peninsula was snapped up by Colonial powers and it led to the birth of a Modern Somalia.
+However, the Hiraab hereditary leadership has remained intact up to this day and enjoys a dominant influence in national Somali affairs.

 Clan tree

-There is no clear agreement on the clan and sub-clan structures and many lineages are omitted.
+Due to antiquity and oldened traditions, there are sometimes no clear agreement on the clan and sub-clan structures or many lineages are omitted.
 Ali Jimale Ahmed outlines his genealogical clan tree of the Hawiye in The Invention of Somalia.